elunna/nerfhack-changelog/README.md

 * adherer AC was buffed from it's original AC in SpliceHack
 * alhoons were covetous in EvilHack, now they move normally but faster
 * alhoons can now displace monsters
-* arch-viles are fast and lethal L class monsters that can cast fire pillar from a distance and revive monsters
+* arch-viles are fast and lethal L class monsters that can cast fire pillar from a distance and revive monsters.
+They can also cast other clerical spells.
 * assassin bugs are stronger than SLASHEM
 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision